 This is rarely the case anymore, but the Flea Market remains a fascinating shopping venue to visit.

 Choice is plenty, allowing you to buy something unique.
 Prices are moderate to high.
 The picturesque Flea Market is a true Parisian shopping experience.

 French restaurant Ma cocotte is trendy and affordable.

-The Paris Flea Market is composed of 15 separate markets (Marches) with their own atmosphere, all within walking distance.
+The Flea Market is composed of 14 separate markets (Marchés) with their own atmosphere, all within walking distance.
 Use the map below to visit them all.
-Locate Paris Flea Market on Paris map.
+Locate the Flea Market on the map.

 The Paris Flea Market is open from 10am to 7pm on Saturdays, Sundays and Mondays (fewer shops open).

-Paris has a second Flea Market at Porte de Vanves on the left bank of the Seine River.
+The city has a second Flea Market at Porte de Vanves in the left bank of the Seine River.
 Located in a no tourist area, this Flea Market is smaller and totally outdoor.
-Paris map.